 The Burned Area (BA) Tiling Explorer allows users to visualize data artifacts induced by tile-based algorithms used to produce NASA's MCD64A1 and ESA's FireCCI51 burned area products.
 See our IOP SciNotes paper (Liu and Crowley, 2021) for more information.

 HMS Smoke Explorer // [Code]

 The HMS Smoke Explorer provides daily and annual summary visualizations of the smoke product from NOAA's Hazard Mapping System, as well as of MODIS fire and aerosol products.
 Every day, NOAA analysts manually draw polygons around smoke plumes, mainly using geostationary satellite imagery as reference, to make the HMS smoke product.
 The HMS smoke product is accompanied by a text product that describes the location and severity of smoke plumes across North America.

-The Air Trajectory Tracker uses wind data from meterological datasets in Earth Engine to calculate 2D forward or backward tracjectories from point receptors.
-This app is currently a prototype and not meant to be used in lieu of HYSPLIT.
+The Air Trajectory Tracker uses wind data from meterological datasets in Earth Engine to calculate 2D forward or backward tracjectories from point locations / receptors.
+This app is not meant to be used in lieu of HYSPLIT.
 My motivation for this app was to emulate HYSPLIT using surface winds and visualize wind patterns in Earth Engine.
 Future updates include on-the-fly computation of monthly surface footprints using an ensemble of trajectories with Gaussian-distributed u- and v-wind components.

 U.S. Fire Dashboard